-- April 10, 2018: the Administration lifted the ban against Chad, but the remaining seven countries were still subject to travel restrictions.
+- April 10, 2018: The Administration lifted the ban against Chad, but the remaining countries were still subject to travel restrictions.

 Supreme Court Case Trump v.
 Hawaii

 June 26, 2018: In Trump v.
-Hawaii, the U.S. Supreme Court (SCOTUS) held that President Trump's third travel ban is within his presidential authority.
+Hawaii, SCOTUS held that President Trump's third travel ban is within his presidential authority.
 The travel ban was upheld 5-4 by SCOTUS, which rejected the argument that the policy was based on anti-Muslim bias.
 Justice Sonia Sotomayor, in dissent, stated that the court had blindly endorsed "a discriminatory policy motivated by animosity toward" Muslims.
 Advocates argue that this decision clears the way for a policy that separates families and endorses religious discrimination.